NoLimitsNick/no-limits-nick-portfolio/README.md

 Tells babel what to run outside of webpack
 Added npm test to buildspec.yml
 If test cases fail.
 Build will fail too.

+Changed CloudFront Default TTL to 86400(1 Day)
+Set CW alarm to send notifcation if errors show on our portfolio.